 Calm, crystal clear waters make Ibiza a haven for all things agua.
 Pretty much every watersport imaginable is on offer on the island, from wakeboarding to jet skiing, diving, parasailing and flyboarding.
-For something a little more tranquil, join the latest craze and paddle around the island on a SUP board – Sup Boat Ibiza offer rental and excursions.
+For something a little more tranquil, join the latest craze and paddle around the island on a SUP board – SUP Ibiza offers exciting excursions on the beautiful waters of the ocean.
 If you prefer old-school surfing, you can do no better than Surf Lounge in San Antonio Bay.
-The one thing Ibiza is lacking is big waves, but a couple of rides on the manmade ‘Flowrider’ should be enough to keep you satisfied.
+The one thing Ibiza is lacking is big waves, but a couple of rides on the man-made ‘Flowrider’ should be enough to keep you satisfied.

 Go Down Under

 For something a little different, why not head to the Can Marçà Caves in Puerto San Miguel.
 Venture into the eery depths, where you can still see the marks used by smugglers to illuminate their way.
 The guided tour leads you past other-wordly stalagmites and stalactites into the heart of the caves, where you can enjoy a music and light show featuring a 30 foot cascade of water.

 Dance the night away

 Dancing on Ibiza doesn’t have to mean bopping your head to house and techno.
 GoLearnTo offers a one-week long ‘Spanish and Salsa Course’, which involves 4 language lessons a day and 5 hours of dance lessons at a local salsa school.
 Train your brain and body in one!